jundalisay/superb/content/en/research/constitutions/br/title-09/chapter-01.md

 date: 2021-11-20
 image: "/flags/br.png"
 description: ""
-linkb: /research/constitutions/br/title-05
-linkbtext: "Title 5"
-linkf: /research/constitutions/br/title-05
-linkftext: "Title 5"
 icon: "/flags/br.png"
 ---

 Article 234.
+The Union cannot  assume, directly or indirectly, as a result of the creation of a state, burdens related to expenses with:
+- inactive personnel
-It is forbidden for the Union to assume, directly or indirectly, as a result of the creation of a state, burdens related to expenses with inactive personnel and with charges and repayments of internal or foreign debt of the public administration, including those of the indirect administration.
+- charges and repayments of internal or foreign debt of the public administration, including those of the indirect administration.

 Article 235.
-During the first ten years after the creation of a state the following basic rules shall be observed:
+During the first 10 years after the creation of a state, the following basic rules shall be observed:

-1. the Legislative Assembly shall be composed of seventeen Deputies if the population of the state is less than six hundred thousand inhabitants, and of twenty- four Deputies if it is equal to or greater than this number, up to one million and five hundred thousand inhabitants;
+1. the Legislative Assembly shall have:
+  - 17 Deputies if the population of the state is less than 600,000 inhabitants
+  - 24 Deputies if it is equal to or greater than this number, up to 1.5m population
-2.  the Government shall have at most ten Secretariats;
+2. the Government shall have at most 10 Secretariats
 3. the Audit Court shall have three members, appointed by the elected Governor, among Brazilians of proven good repute and notable knowledge;
-4. the Court of Justice shall have seven Judges;
+4. the Court of Justice shall have seven Judges
 5. the first Judges shall be appointed by the elected Governor, chosen in the following manner:

 a) five of them from among judges with more than thirty-five years of age, in exercise within the area of the new state or of the original one;
 b) two of them from among public prosecutors, under the same conditions, and from among attorneys of proven good repute and legal knowledge, with at least ten years of professional practice, complying with the procedures set forth in this Constitution;

-6.  in the case of a state which originated from a federal territory, the first five Judges may be chosen from among judges from any part of the country;
+6.  in the case of a state which originated from a federal territory, the first 5 Judges may be chosen from among judges from any part of the country
 7.   in each judicial district the first Judge, the first Public Prosecutor and the first Public Defender shall be appointed by the elected Governor after a public entrance examination of tests and presentation of academic and professional credentials;